S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 - Missing-attachment placeholders

 After extracting the output ZIP, open the conversation's `html/index.html`.
 Select **Full Log** for the complete conversation or select a month.

+## iOS Notes

+Extraction has been confirmed to work in Chrome on iOS.

+However, there are some limitations when viewing the exported HTML on iPhone or iPad:

+- Local media included in the exported HTML may not be viewable through the iOS Files app's Quick Look preview.
+- Links to Grok-generated or edited images may not open properly on iOS.

+If you encounter these issues, viewing the extracted HTML on a desktop browser is recommended.

 ---